Hyperspectral imaging: Advantages and disadvantages

 The primary advantage to hyperspectral imaging is that, because an entire spectrum is acquired at each point, the operator needs no prior knowledge of the sample, and postprocessing allows all available information from the dataset to be mined.
 Hyperspectral imaging can also take advantage of the spatial relationships among the different spectra in a neighbourhood, allowing more elaborate spectral-spatial models for a more accurate segmentation and classification of the image.

-The primary disadvantages are cost and complexity.
-Fast computers, sensitive detectors, and large data storage capacities are needed for analyzing hyperspectral data.
-Significant data storage capacity is necessary since uncompressed hyperspectral cubes are large, multidimensional datasets, potentially exceeding hundreds of megabytes.
-All of these factors greatly increase the cost of acquiring and processing hyperspectral data.
-Also, one of the hurdles researchers have had to face is finding ways to program hyperspectral satellites to sort through data on their own and transmit only the most important images, as both transmission and storage of that much data could prove difficult and costly.
-As a relatively new analytical technique, the full potential of hyperspectral imaging has not yet been realized.
+The high cost and complexity of hyperspectral imaging equipment has limited its adoption, and analysis of hyperspectral data requires high computing power, especially for real-time or mobile applications.
+Significant data storage and transmission capacities are necessary, since hyperspectral cubes are large, multidimensional datasets—for example, NASA's AVIRIS sensor, in use since 1987, produces about 500 megabytes per datacube.
+Significant research has gone into onboard processing of hyperspectral data in satellites, to reduce transmission sizes by only sending detection results.
+Increasingly, deep learning is being researched to lower the computational cost of processing hyperspectral data.